| Tenouk.com |< Winsock Program Example 3 | Main | Winsock Program Example 5 >| Site Index | Download |

 Figure 1

 The server program is listening to and waiting for connection.
-Next we run the following client program.
+While this program is running, run the following client program.

 // Microsoft Development Environment 2003 - Version 7.1.3088